seeingnft/teia-/Contribute-to-the-Teia-Code.md

 [Hic Et Nunc Smart Contracts (Part 1)](https://leonnicholls.medium.com/hic-et-nunc-smart-contracts-part-1-e4ad5d0934b9)

-## Testing

-We're currently implementing [Storybook](https://storybook.js.org/) which will be the ideal place where you can check how the components look.
-We're also currently implementing basic unit testing using [Jest](https://jestjs.io/).

 ## Components

 When creating a component you need to provide a few properties in order to render the component properly.
 Try to avoid creating prop drilling, or even accessing react context in a component.
 The components should be as dumb as possible.
 The only place where you should have access to API requests, or React.Context is at the page level (`src/pages/*`).